-DEFENCE THERAPEUTICS GRANTED CNRI-H FROM THE CANADIAN NUCLEAR LABORATORIES TO ACCELERATE THE DEVELOPMENT OF ITS RADIO-IMMUNO-CONJUGATES PROGRAM
+Defence Therapeutics Granted CNRI-H from the Canadian Nuclear Laboratories to Accelerate the Development of Its Radio-Immuno-Conjugates Program

-Vancouver, BC, Canada, July 24th, 2024 - Defence Therapeutics Inc. (“Defence” or the “Company”), (CSE: DTC, OTCQB: DTCFF, FSE: DTC), a Canadian biopharmaceutical company developing novel immune-oncology vaccines and drug delivery technologies, is pleased to announce that its Canadian Nuclear Research Initiative Health (“CNRI-H”) Program application was retained and approved by the Canadian Nuclear Laboratories (“CNL”) to accelerate Defence’s radio-immuno-conjugates project.
+Vancouver, British Columbia--(Newsfile Corp. - July 24, 2024) - Defence Therapeutics Inc. (CSE: DTC) (OTCQB: DTCFF) (FSE: DTC) ("Defence" or the "Company"), a Canadian biopharmaceutical company developing novel immune-oncology vaccines and drug delivery technologies, is pleased to announce that its Canadian Nuclear Research Initiative Health ("CNRI-H") Program application was retained and approved by the Canadian Nuclear Laboratories ("CNL") to accelerate Defence's radio-immuno-conjugates project.

 Defence's CNRI-H project will focus on the synthesis and evaluation of novel constructs, variations of 111In-AccuTOX®-Trastuzumab.
 The objective is to demonstrate that AccuTOX® moiety is an essential modification to conventional 111In-Trastuzumab constructs to evade an endosome entrapment and ensure nuclear localization, where 111In will emit Auger Electrons ("AEs") to kill cancer cells, and providing a synergistic effect by unleashing AccuTOX® immune-boosting power.
 It is expected that these constructs will be lethal to HER2-positive cancer cells specifically and will produce high potency.